 *Faculty Instructional Development Travel and Project Grant Reminder*

-Applications for Instruction Development Travel (IDT) Grants are being accepted from now through January 15th for Spring 2014 and March 15th for Summer 2014, and applications for Instruction Development Project (IDP) Grants are due by March 15h.
+Applications for Instruction Development Travel (IDT) and Instructional Development Project (IDP) Grants for next fiscal year (2014-2015) are being accepted from now through March 15th.
+Check here for more information.
 If your department would like to request an OFD representative attend a faculty meeting to provide more information, please contact the OFD.

 Manuel Bautista- Revising Elementary Physics Lab

 John Kapenga- Facilitation of the Traditional Lecture/Homework Inversion Model